-- 1. Software Declarations Forced Declarations: Whether or not you want a message to appear that tells you to enter a software declaration for the ladder element you have just added to your ladder. - 2.
-Sound Beep Enabled: Whether or not you want a beep to sound after certain actions. - 3.
-Confirmations Confirm Actions: Whether or not you want a confirmation message to appear after certain actions. - 4.
+- 1. Software Declarations Forced Declarations: Whether you want a message to appear that tells you to enter a software declaration for the ladder element you have just added to your ladder. - 2.
+Sound Beep Enabled: Whether you want a beep to sound after certain actions. - 3.
+Confirmations Confirm Actions: Whether you want a confirmation message to appear after certain actions. - 4.
 Hide:

-Symbol Long Name: Whether or not you want to view long names you have entered in your program.
-Note that when you choose to view the long names all the cells in your ladder are enlarged.
+Symbol Long Name: Whether you want to view long names you have entered in your program.
+Note: When you choose to view the long names all the cells in your ladder are enlarged.

-Structured Text F/FB Templates: Whether or not you want Function/Function block templates shown when you drop a Function/Function Block into a Structured Text element.
+Structured Text F/FB Templates: Whether you want Function/Function block templates shown when you drop a Function/Function Block into a Structured Text element.